Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering

 For the CAPS gate, the target unitary operator is given by

 which corresponds to the CZ gate up to local Pauli gates.
-We first consider the standard CAPS gate, where the mirror perfectly reflects the photon.
+We first consider the standard CAPS gate where the mirror perfectly reflects the photon.
+For a sufficiently long photon pulse that has a narrow bandwidth, the reflection amplitudes in Eq.~\eqref{eq:freq-dependent-reflectance} can be approximated by their resonant ones, $r_i(0) \, (i\in \{0,1\})$.
 The Kraus operator $\hat{G}_0$ that corresponds to the event without photon loss is given by

+where $r_0$ and $r_1$ are given in Eq.~\eqref{eq:freq-dependent-reflectance} with $\Delta = 0$.
 All the other events project the photonic qubit onto the vacuum state.
 Thus, the success probability and the conditional gate infidelity are given by